april/crypto-presentation/README.md

-A cryptography presentation for Mozilla (and others), using reveal.js.
+A cryptography presentation for Mozilla (and others), using [reveal.js](http://lab.hakim.se/reveal-js/).

-Reveal.js copyright (C) 2015 Hakim El Hattab @ http://hakim.se, MIT licensed
+# Attributions

+This presentation uses a number of copyrighted images and texts.
+Without the work of these contributors, this presentation would not be possible.
+Thanks to everyone who contributed!

+See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for additional information.